201702083/201702083/README.md

 - Be a Full stack developer, Learning back-end and cloud

 ### Interest
-- Object detect in image.
+- Detecting object in image.
 - Optimizing DB control